mlflow/mlflow/docs/source/search-runs.rst

 MLflow Tags
 ~~~~~~~~~~~

 You can search for MLflow tags by enclosing the tag name in double quotes or backticks.
-For example, to search by owner of an MLflow run, specify ``tags."mlflow.user"`` or ``tags.`mlflow.userId```.
+For example, to search by owner of an MLflow run, specify ``tags."mlflow.user"`` or ``tags.`mlflow.user```.

 .. rubric:: Examples